opensearch-project/project-website/_posts/2023-06-16-End-to-end-acknowledgements-in-Data-Prepper.md

   - technical-post

 meta_keywords: Data Prepper, end-to-end acknowledgements
-meta_description: Learn how Data Prepper end-to-end acknowledgements provide data durability by making sure that data is delivered to the sink before the source is notified
+meta_description: Learn how end-to-end acknowledgements in Data Prepper provide data durability by delivering data to the sink before notifying the source.

 ---

 ## The need: Improving durability

-[Data Prepper](https://opensearch.org/docs/latest/data-prepper/index/) is an open-source data collector.
-You can use Data Prepper to ingest data into OpenSearch clusters.
-With Data Prepper, you can filter, enrich, normalize, and transform the data going into your OpenSearch cluster.
+[Data Prepper](https://opensearch.org/docs/latest/data-prepper/index/) is an open-source data collector used to ingest data into OpenSearch clusters.
+To solve challenges with data durability, Data Prepper now has capability to use end-to-end acknowledgements.

-Data Prepper comes with an in-memory buffer which allows for fast processing of large volumes of data.
-Besides throughput, another quality that users often seek in Data Prepper is data durability.
-They want to ensure that data received by Data Prepper reaches the desired sink.

-Several challenges arise with data durability.
-For example, Data Prepper may exhaust memory or other system resources, or the hardware running Data Prepper may fail.
-The maintainers of Data Prepper and their teams have observed that the most common hindrance to data durability is the sink.
-If the OpenSearch cluster is unable to receive data either due to temporary stress on the cluster or if it is under-scaled, then Data Prepper cannot send data to the destination sink.
+While Data Prepper has an in-memory buffer that allows for fast throughput, users also want improved data durability, particularly, confirmation that the data received by Data Prepper reaches the desired sink.
+Data Prepper maintainers and their teams have observed that a common challenge to data durability is the sink.
+For example, if the OpenSearch cluster cannot receive data due to temporary stress on the cluster or underscaling, then Data Prepper cannot send data to the destination sink.
+Further, Data Prepper may exhaust memory or other system resources or the hardware running Data Prepper may fail.

 We have also considered the sources of data.
 In particular, we have noticed that the Amazon S3 source is already reading data from a highly durable store.
 Keeping these observations in mind we realized that if Data Prepper fails to deliver data to OpenSearch, it can retry reading from S3.
 We just need to know when the data is written before deleting the SQS message that notifies Data Prepper of an available S3 object to consume.